Last Updated on July 5, 2021

 The Future of Vegan Cheese

 Whether you choose to replace carrageenan with agar or not, enjoy your 100% cruelty-free and cholesterol-free vegan cheese!
 Food technologists have experimented for years with omnivorous recipes, and are now turning their attention to creating vegan cheese.
 As consumers create a demand for healthy, compassionate, vegan food options we are beginning to have more options available to us while still living in a non-vegan world.
 The priority for us is to be healthy and positive vegan role models by combining the abundant variety of fruits, vegetables, and other plant-based foods that are so easily accessible for us.

-Find out more about other ingredients in the A-Z Guide to Vegan Supplements.
+Find out more about other ingredients in the Ultimate A-Z Guide to Vegan Supplements.